lamudi-gmbh/android-phone-field/README.md

 ## Usage

-In your module's gradle file add the following dependency
+In your module's gradle file add the following dependency, please make sure that you have jcenter in your repositories list

 ```
 compile ('com.lamudi.phonefield:phone-field:0.0.6@aar') {